 How To Keep Your Face Warm When Cycling In Cold Weather

-Winter, a cyclist’s favorite time of the year!
+Winter, the most favorite time of the year for a cyclist if you live in the southern states!
 The thrill of cycling is somehow intensified when the weather is cooler.
 It’s simply a nice time to be outside.
-Shrouded in mist and fog, the morning beckons the early birds who would love nothing more than to take their bike out for a joyride.
+Shrouded in mist and fog, the morning beckons the early birds who would love nothing more than to take their bicycle out for a joyride.

 The otherwise scorching sun is gentle against the skin, bestowing a subtle glow with a comfortable warmth.
 While most people would love to be tucked inside their comforters, a cyclist would know better.
 This is the perfect time to ride their bicycle through tracks.

-Unfortunately, the scenario is short-lived as the cold won’t be the best friend.
+Unfortunately, this scenario is short-lived, as the cold won’t be your best friend if you live farther north.
 It starts creeping in, causing discomfort in nooks and crannies you didn’t even know existed.
 You may think that you’re “strong” enough to resist the strong, chilly air constantly hit your face for an extended period, but you won’t even know when it hits too deep.
 Hypothermia and frostbite are two common issues with extreme cold; both a threat during cycling in the winter.

-A cyclist must keep themselves warm when cycling in the winter, that’s a given.
+A cyclist must keep themselves warm when cycling in the winter.
+That’s a given.
 But there’s an issue many cyclists seem to report.
 No matter how much they try to cover up, the face still ends up cold.
 The primary reason behind this is that they are failing to provide warmth to key areas of the face, such as the ears and nose.
-Let’s explore how to keep face warm in winter while cycling to save you from a world of pain.
+Let’s explore how to keep your face warm in winter while cycling to save you from a world of pain.

 Clothing Items That Keep Your Face Warm